royull/FairEdit/README.md

 Folder models holds the various architectures.
 Examples to load, train, and evaluate can be found in run_models.py.
 Run_models.py has a lot of possible arguments, here as an example to run:

-python adjusted_model.py --dropout 0.5 --hidden 16 --lr 1e-3 --epochs 1000 --model gcn --dataset german --seed 1
+python adjusted_training.py --dropout 0.5 --hidden 16 --lr 1e-3 --epochs 1000 --model gcn --training_method standard --dataset german --seed 1

-where --model can be ['gcn', 'sage'] and --dataset can be ['german', 'credit', 'bail']
+where --model can be ['gcn', 'sage'] and --dataset can be ['german', 'credit', 'bail'] and --training_method can be ['standard','brute','fairedit']

 model weights are saved to weights folder and evaluation metricss are saved to results.